chenzhenpeng18/TOSEM23-BiasMitigationStudy/README.md

-# A Comprehensive Empirical Study of Bias Mitigation Methods for Machine Learning Classifiers
+# [TOSEM'23] A Comprehensive Empirical Study of Bias Mitigation Methods for Machine Learning Classifiers

-Welcome to visit the homepage of our TOSEM submission entitled "A Comprehensive Empirical Study of Bias Mitigation Methods for Machine Learning Classifiers".
+Welcome to visit the homepage of our TOSEM'23 paper entitled "A Comprehensive Empirical Study of Bias Mitigation Methods for Machine Learning Classifiers".
 The homepage contains scripts and data used in this paper.

 ## Experimental environment